 - Spikes of Doom: One of the most normal things about the game.
 Nevertheless, they look even creepier than usual due to being taller than the protagonist and strikingly monochrome.

-- A Winner Is You: Find all the items, and you get the ending which consists of a single line."Good, whip me with a banana".
+- A Winner Is You: Find all the items, and you get the ending which consists of a single line.
+It is possible that this was meant to foreshadow Top Banana, the composer's next game."Good, whip me with a banana".